ItzSmudge/MD5-Hash-Decryption-Program-/README.md

 PROGRAM REQUIREMENTS : WORDLIST AS A TEXT FILE, WORDLIST CREATION PROGRAM.

+NOTE : This program works for PIN numbers ranging from 4 to 6 digits only.

 In order to create a wordlist, I used crunch in Linux.
 I used Kali linux for this.
 This process will be the same for all Debian and Ubuntu based distros.